paulnord/yall-run/README.md

 yawl-run start examples/condor-dag.toml --root ./campaigns
 ```

-DAGMan retries invoke the YAWL worker again, so a Condor retry becomes attempt `002`, `003`, etc. in the durable YAWL campaign record rather than living only in scheduler history.
+DAGMan retries invoke the yawl worker again, so a Condor retry becomes attempt `002`, `003`, etc. in the durable yawl campaign record rather than living only in scheduler history.

 Check state with: